Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Introduction

-Our findings underscore the \textit{necessity for flagging systems to recognize and accommodate users' nuanced objections} about why flagged posts deserve regulation.
-To achieve this, we recommend that flag implementations (1) integrate a text box for users to input their detailed perspectives to the platform, (2) enhance flags' vocabulary of complaints~\cite{crawford2016flag} by letting users highlight norm-violating portions of flagged posts and rate the violation severity, and (3) incorporate information and visualization systems that allow flaggers to track the review status of submitted flags.
+Our findings underscore the need for flagging systems to accommodate users' nuanced objections about why flagged posts deserve regulation.
+To achieve this, we recommend that flag implementations (1) integrate a text box for users to input their detailed perspectives to the platform, (2) enhance flags' vocabulary of complaints~\cite{crawford2016flag} by letting users highlight norm-violating portions of flagged posts and rate the violation severity, and (3) incorporate information and visualization systems that let flaggers track the review status of submitted flags.
 Additionally, platforms should (4) address flaggers' concerns regarding biased decision-making and false flagging by offering comprehensive information about posting guidelines, reviewers, and the review process.
-Our empirical insights suggest that platforms could (5) reduce the burden of flagging and flag reviews by engaging in educational efforts to reform the authors of flagged posts, strengthening ex ante moderation measures~\cite{grimmelmann2015virtues}, and positively reinforcing constructive contributions.

-Finally, we demonstrate that users evaluate the fairness of flags not in isolation but by \textit{contextualizing flagging within a broader set of platform-offered features} that address harm, such as muting and blocking.
-Thus, platforms must clarify the distinctions between these tools regarding their affordances and required user inputs.